CES 2018 - Las Vegas, USA

-British manufacturer Arcam released a new line of electronics called HDA, an acronym for High Definition Audio.
-The line is currently comprised of a new CD/SACD player, the CDS50 (bottom component in photo below), and two integrated amplifiers, the SA10 (not shown) and SA20 (top component in photo).
-These models are intended to replace the CDS27, A19, and A29, respectively, in their FMJ series.
+British manufacturer Arcam released a new line of electronics called HDA, an initialism for High Definition Audio.
+The line is currently composed of a new CD/SACD player; the CDS50 (bottom component in the photo below); and two integrated amplifiers, the SA10 (not shown) and SA20 (top component in the photo).
+These models are intended to replace the CDS27, A19, and A29, respectively, in the company’s FMJ series.

 The DPA-2 power amplifier is switchable from 350Wpc in stereo mode to 650W in mono mode.
 The class-D output stage with switching power supply is mated to a class-A, pure-analog input stage that has a linear power supply.
 There are single-ended RCA and balanced XLR inputs, in addition to selectable high/low gain to better match the amp’s input to a preamplifier’s output.
 The PPA-2 and DPA-2 are priced at $1000 and $1500, respectively, and are expected to be available in March or April.
 The DDP-2 is $2500 and will be available later in May or June.

-NAD’s new D 3020 V2 hybrid digital amplifier is an update of their D 3020.
-It is cosmetically nearly identical, but has added to it an MM phono stage and analog line-level input, but loses the USB digital input the original had.
-The phono section is said to have highly accurate RIAA equalization in addition to extremely low noise, as well as a feature NAD calls Infrasonic Warp Filter.
+NAD’s new D 3020 V2 hybrid digital amplifier is an update of its D 3020.
+It’s cosmetically nearly identical, but has added an MM phono stage and analog line-level input while losing the USB digital input the original had.
+The phono section is said to have highly accurate RIAA equalization and extremely low noise, as well as a feature NAD calls Infrasonic Warp Filter.
 The D 3020 V2 is still rated to produce 30Wpc continuous and greater than 100Wpc of dynamic power at 4 ohms, like the original, and also has optical and coaxial digital inputs, a subwoofer output, and Bluetooth aptX capability.
 Perhaps best of all, at $399, the new D 3020 V2 costs $100 less than the previous version!

-SVS is best known for their high-value subwoofers, so I was more than a little bit surprised when I came upon their tiny Prime Wireless SoundBase.
-Designed as an integrated amplifier-DAC-streamer that turns any set of speakers into a high quality “wireless” system (you still have to connect the speakers to the SoundBase with wires), it provides a very robust 150Wpc of amplification and has a 24-bit/192kHz DAC built in.
+SVS is best known for its high-value subwoofers, so I was more than a little surprised when I came upon the company’s tiny Prime Wireless SoundBase.
+Designed as an integrated amplifier-DAC-streamer that turns any set of speakers into a high-quality “wireless” system (you still have to connect the speakers to the SoundBase with wires), it provides a very robust 150Wpc of amplification and has a 24-bit/192kHz DAC built in.
 In addition to the usual array of physical inputs, The Prime Wireless SoundBase features Bluetooth and DTS Play-Fi technology, and is also Amazon Alexa enabled.
 Priced at only $399, the Prime Wireless SoundBase is expected to be available in late spring.

 Senior Contributor, SoundStage!